“Put your heart, mind and soul into even your smallest acts. This is the secret of success” –Swami Sivananda

 Grade III Deficiency (severe) – take 4 to 6 tablets daily for the first 4 to 6 months.
 Then follow the Grade II protocol followed by the Grade I protocol then maintenance dosages.

 Dosages may also be altered or increased dependent upon such factors as severe symptoms or family history of any of the target conditions discussed previously.
-For example, if prostate issues run in your family, you may choose to add increased amounts of Zinc Liver Chelate™ as part of your routine program to prevent diseases and conditions from arising in the first place.
+For example, if prostate issues run in your family, you may choose to add increased amounts of Zinc Chelate™ as part of your routine program to prevent diseases and conditions from arising in the first place.

 Zinc Link Mental Health